 4. Would you contemplate keeping your relationship open?

 This question can open a can of worms.
 If the partner says yes, you will perhaps judge them for promptly agreeing to it.
 Whereas if they say no, they could turn around and confront you for coming up with this idea.
+Unless you are looking for relationship debate questions to trigger an unnecessary argument, this one is best avoided too.

 5. Do you love your siblings more than you love me?

+This is among the controversial questions for couples that will get you judged six ways from Sunday.
 Comparing romantic love with sibling love is not a good idea at all.
 No matter how much you love each other, it cannot compare to the bond they share with the family, including their siblings.
 It’s a completely different kind of love, and it’s unfair to compare.

 Related Reading: 12 Things To Do When Your Husband Chooses His Family Over You